 10. Charging of Electric Vehicles

 11.1.
-Any student found to be in breach of the regulations may be subject to disciplinary action under the Discipline Statute 2011.
+Any student found to be in breach of the regulations may be subject to disciplinary action under the Student Conduct Statute 2021.
 A breach of the provisions of these regulations by a member of the staff of the University may be the subject of action under the staff member’s employment agreement into which these regulations are incorporated.